Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 This project used the above data to represent the Airbnb listing in NSW, VIC, QLD, and WA (Sates).

+# Project Workflow

-## Data Cleaning
+## 1. Data Cleaning

-**Tool: Python (Pandas/Matplotlib/Seaborn)** <br/>
+**Tool: Python (Pandas)** <br/>
 <br/>
 The data cleaning includes the following steps:<br/>
 - Pre-cleaning: Concat all CSV files into one single dataframe <br/>
 - Step 1: Raw Data Understanding (e.g., data shape, data attributes, and data type.) <br/>
-- Step 2: Data preparation (e.g., change the data type, split columns, and handle missing values.) <br/>
+- Step 2: Data preparation <br/>
+  - Handled Missing Values: Dropped rows with critical missing values in the price column.
+  - Detected and Removed Outliers:
+    - Price: Applied the Interquartile Range (IQR) method to flag outliers.
+Outliers defined as values outside [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR].
+Removed rows with price values exceeding the bounds to clean the dataset.
+    - Rating Score: Removed rows with rating score lower than 0 or higher than 5.

-The cleaned data was written into a CSV file for further data storage.<br/>
+- Step 3: The cleaned data was written into a CSV file for further data storage.<br/>

 Detailed steps and codes are documented in [Airbnb_Data cleaning_Python.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_Data%20cleaning_Python.ipynb).<br/>

-## Load Data into the PostgreSQL database
-**Tool: Python(Pandas/psycopg2/sqlalchemy) | SQL(PostgreSQL)**<br/>

-- Step 1: Create an Airbnb database (Python).  <br/>
-- Step 2: Create tables and load the cleaned CSV file into the Airbnb database (Python). <br/>
-- Step 3: Change the data type to the correct format (PostgreSQL). <br/>

-Detailed steps and codes are documented in [Airbnb_Load Data into PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_Load%20data%20into%20PostgreSQL.ipynb).<br/>

-## Summary of Exploratory Data Analysis <br/>
+## 2. Exploratory Data Analysis <br/>
 Exploratory data analysis in Python was conducted after data cleaning and before dashboard creation to get a fundamental understanding of the dataset. <br/>

-- Python: Used for a broader understanding of the data.
-This includes: <br/>
-  - Understand the data statistics and distribution. <br/>
-  - Explore relationships through data correlation. <br/>
+**Tool: Python (Pandas/Matplotlib/Seaborn)

 1. Pricing <br/>
    - Western Australia's average listing price is the highest, $245, slightly higher than that of NSW ($242).